Search

 In 2020, 38.9 million adults provided unpaid care to an adult family member or friend with health or functional needs.

-Most people want control over the long-term services and supports (LTSS) they receive regardless of their age or disability.
+Most people want control over the long-term services and supports (LTSS) they receive regardless of their age or ability.

 Title III of the Older Americans Act (OAA) provides funding for a wide range of long-term services and supports (LTSS), social, and nutritional services.